-The governors and Head of School at Spaxton Cof E Primary School are fully aware that these are exceptional times and would like to make it clear that the completion of work is not compulsory and that this document seeks to inform and guide families and not impose expectations.
+The governors and Head of School at Spaxton Cof E Primary School are fully aware that these are exceptional times and would like to make it clear that the completion of work is compulsory.
+However, if the level of work is causing problems, flexibility will be needed from the school.
+It is important that communication is two-way and that families alert school to any problems with completing work on time.

 Each family is unique and because of this, should approach home learning in way which suits their individual needs.
 We realise that the circumstances that cause our school to close will affect families in a number of ways.
 In our planning and expectations, we are aware of the need for flexibility from all sides: